-The World’s Best Oven Baked Meatball Recipe: An authentic recipe for Italian style baked meatballs.
-There are a few tricks and tips in this recipe that will make making meatballs in the oven more delicious than any pan-fried meatball out there.
+This really is the World’s Best Oven Baked Meatball Recipe!
+I am sharing with you an authentic recipe for Italian style baked meatballs that are perfectly seasoned and tender.
+There are a few tricks and tips in this recipe that truly do make these the BEST meatballs ever!

 Oh I know that post title may make you roll your eyes, because you thought your great aunt or grandma made the best meatballs or a local Italian joint.